-4.1 RISK IDENTIFICATION
+4.1 Pathogens

 The assessment found at least 428 pathogens and nematodes associated with maize.
 These pests were assessed for their presence in the USA and Australia, their ability to be transported with bulk maize, and their ability to cause significant losses.
-The assessments for the 373 pests that have been reported in the USA are in Appendix 2, Table 14.1.
-The full lists are in Appendix 1 and Appendix 2 of the Pathogen TWG Report.
+The assessments for the 373 pests that have been reported in the USA are in Appendix - 2 (The full lists are in Appendix - 1 and Appendix - 2 of the Pathogen TWG Report).

-Of the 428 pests identified, 55 were excluded as they have not been recorded in the USA.
+Of the 428 pests identified, 55 were excluded, as they have not been recorded in the USA.
 A further 202 were excluded because they either occur in Australia, or are unlikely to enter Australia in bulk maize, while 106 were not examined in detail due to the lack of detailed information.
-The RAP considered that the lack of information indicated that these pests were unlikely to be of significance.
+The RAP considered that there was no information to indicate that these pests would meet the criterion for a quarantine pest.